-Kwanzaa Heritage Festival and Parade in Leimert Park - December
+- Kwanzaa Heritage Festival and Parade in Leimert Park in December

 There's also a strong African-American component to the Bayou Festival in Long Beach.

 The Armenian community in Los Angeles is spread around Glendale, Hollywood and Montebello.
 There is an annual Armenian Independence Day Festival in Little Armenia in Hollywood each May, but they don't maintain a consistent website.
 The Glendale Armenian Festival doesn't have a consistent web presence either, but this one does: Armenian Festival of Orange County

 The Bangladesh Day Parade and Festival take place down Vermont Avenue the last weekend of March.
 The Bengali New Year Celebration is in Little Bangladesh, a five-block area around 3rd and Alexandria in Los Angeles, in May, but websites are inconsistently maintained.

-The Ecuadorean Fiestas Patrias in Los Angeles celebrate Ecuadorean Independence Day, which is officially August 10.
+The Ecuadorean Fiestas Patrias in Los Angeles celebrates Ecuadorean Independence Day, which is officially August 10.
 It usually takes place the closest Saturday to that date at El Pueblo de Los Angeles Historic Site.
-More info: (213) 361-6008 e-mail: firstname.lastname@example.org

 Hawaiian and Pacific Island Festivals

-Sometimes the culture of individual Pacific Islands are celebrated in their own festivals, and on other occasions they celebrate common traditions all together.
+Sometimes the culture of individual Pacific Islands are celebrated in their own festivals, and on other occasions, they celebrate common traditions together.

 The Feast of San Gennaro is an Italian street festival that takes place every September in the heart of Hollywood.
-The Italian community in LA also celebrates St. Joseph's Day in March, and there's a Venetian Carnevale in Long Beach around February or March.
-The latest addition is Victorio's Italian Festival the last weekend in October in the San Fernando Valley.
+The Italian community in LA also celebrates St. Joseph's Day in March.
+Try the Italian Festival the last weekend in October.